-As the managing agency of Syndicate 2121, ASML has maintained a strategy of steadily growing the syndicate with capacity increasing from £298 million in 2017 to £425 million in 2020.
+As the managing agency of Syndicate 2121, ASML has maintained a strategy of steadily growing the syndicate with capacity increasing from £340 million in 2018 to £600 million in 2021.
 The growth strategy is achieved by the selective addition over the years of new classes of business to complement the existing portfolio as well as continued organic growth in a number of areas.

-The syndicate underwrites a broad cross section of classes including marine, property, energy and utility on predominantly a short tail basis; and casualty, liability marine and energy and elements of the UK insurance and specialty classes with longer tail characteristics.
+The syndicate underwrites a broad cross section of classes including marine, property, energy and utility on predominantly a short tail basis; and financial lines, casualty, marine and energy liability and elements of the UK insurance and specialty classes with longer tail characteristics.
 The syndicate underwrites business on a global basis: from London; via a service company in Singapore, AUA, which has two branch offices in Australia; and also by way of participating on the Lloyd's China Platform in Shanghai through a division of LICCL.